 Try making small changes first.

 A nice bathroom says a lot about the overall condition of your home.
 That being said, there is no need to completely remodel your bathroom.
 By making small upgrades to fixtures such as showerheads, faucets, sinks, or even a new toilet, the overall look and feel of your bathroom can be greatly improved.
+Things like dirty grout or stained caulking make a bad first impression, but are easy fixes.
+You may not have to replace, but instead use a reputable move out cleaning service.
 Also, consider going green with these upgrades.
 Adding low flow devices to your showerheads and faucets is an easy way to be eco-friendly, as is installing energy-efficient toilets in your bathrooms.
 Considering that today’s energy-efficient toilets use only 1.5 gallons of water per flush, compared with 20-year old toilets that use 5 gallons, and five-to-seven-year-old toilets that use 3.5 gallons, these simple upgrades will offer instant value to a potential home buyer!